-Highlights: British ministers quit over draft Brexit deal
+Highlights: UK ministers quit over draft Brexit deal, pound and bank stocks tumble

 “The choice is clear: We can choose to leave with no deal, we can risk no Brexit at all, or we can choose to unite and support the best deal that can be negotiated.”

-“We need to prepare ourselves for the possibility of a ‘no-deal’ Brexit,” French Prime Minister Edouard Philippe said.
+“We need to prepare ourselves for the possibility of a ‘no-deal’ Brexit,” Philippe said.
 “It will escape no one that the current political situation in Britain could fuel uncertainty... over the ratification of the accord.”

-COMMENTS FROM NORTHERN IRELAND DEMOCRATIC UNIONIST PARTY, WHICH PROPS UP MAY’S GOVERNMENT
+Aston Martin’s (AML.L) boss said the Brexit deal is “good enough” but the company will not halt contingency plans.

+Airbus (AIR.PA) welcomed the draft agreement but Chief Executive Tom Enders said: “We look forward to further clarity and the removal of uncertainty as soon as possible so that Airbus, like every business in the UK, can properly plan for the future.”

 Dominic Raab